cerberustesting/cerberus-core/images/cerberus-as-glassfish/README.md

 ## Volumes

+### Cerberus server logs

+Cerberus server logs can be persisted by using the following command:

+    docker run [...] -v /your/local/cerberus/server/logs/directory:/usr/local/glassfish4/glassfish/domains/domain1/logs cerberus/cerberus-as-glassfish:latest

+Where `/your/local/cerberus/screenshots/directory` is the directory to store the Cerberus execution screenshots out of your Docker host.

+### Cerberus screenshots

 From the [1.1.5](https://github.com/cerberustesting/cerberus-docker/blob/master/images/cerberus-as-glassfish/1.1.5/Dockerfile) version, the new `/usr/local/glassfish4/glassfish/domains/domain1/docroot/CerberusPictures` directory is created to store Cerberus execution screenshots.
 Don't forget to map it to an existing folder out of your Docker host in order to make them persistent.
 Example:

-    docker run [...] -v /your/cerberus/screenshots/directory:/usr/local/glassfish4/glassfish/domains/domain1/docroot/CerberusPictures cerberus/cerberus-as-glassfish:latest
+    docker run [...] -v /your/local/cerberus/screenshots/directory:/usr/local/glassfish4/glassfish/domains/domain1/docroot/CerberusPictures cerberus/cerberus-as-glassfish:latest

-Where `/your/cerberus/screenshots/directory` is the directory to store the Cerberus execution screenshots out of your Docker host.
+Where `/your/local/cerberus/screenshots/directory` is the directory to store the Cerberus execution screenshots out of your Docker host.

 To apply this runtime configuration to Cerberus instance, then: